-Those who choose not to pay the diploma and diploma cover fee of \$30 fee will receive an official transcript bearing the conferred date and a letter from the Registrar documenting program completion.
+Those who choose not to pay the diploma and diploma cover fee of \$30 will have their degree/diploma conferred on their academic transcript.

 Fees for Continuing Education Programs

 Fees for Continuing Education programs vary with the cost of each program.
 Persons enrolling in these noncredit courses will pay fees as advertised in the announcements of such courses.
 Registration for Continuing Education programs is on a first-paid, first-enrolled basis.
 Students are not guaranteed places in courses until registration fees are paid.